perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 later I ran across Perl.

 I ended up going off to university to do Computer Science.
-I questioned it a bitâI wasn't certain my childhood hobby would still be interesting as a topic of study and a future career.
+I questioned it a bit—I wasn't certain my childhood hobby would still be interesting as a topic of study and a future career.
 Happily, it deepened my curiosity rather than bored me.
 I took a particular interest in languages, compilers and type systems, though the natural language